kevinolega/callcentertrainingtips/_posts/2020-06-05-toxic-mindset.md

 They talk about teachers who failed them.

-I was at work and many of my friends were in school.
+I was at work, and many of my friends were in school.

 I began to realize that in real life, there are very few teachers and very few discussions.

-When you go out into the job market or worse, your own business, there are no teachers.
+When you go out into the job market or, worse, your own business, there are no teachers.

 There are no discussions.

 There are no classes that will teach you all the details from start to finish.

-It's all self study.
+It's all self-study.

 It's all research using your personal time.